illumos/ipd/ipd/0029/README.md

 ## Description

-We propose to simply remove the closed source sdpib strmod module.
+We propose to simply remove the closed source sdpib strmod module, as well as the sdp and socksdp modules.

 This potentially also will make it easier to clean up other interfaces that module may be using, at some future date.